If you or a family member has had an operation, you need to take care afterwards to ensure you recover properly.

 - Gastrointestinal (stomach and intestine) complications could include a blockage in your bowel, inflammation in your pancreas or gallbladder, or constipation.

 Stitches are generally removed 3–14 days after surgery, depending on the wound and its location.
-Stitches on your face are likely to be removed in three days, while stitches over joints may need to remain in place for 14 days or more.
+Stitches on your face are likely to be removed in 3 days, while stitches over joints may need to remain in place for 14 days or more.

 Some surgery wounds are closed with staples.
 These are generally removed around the same time as stitches.
-Sometimes staples are removed after three days and replaced with steri-strips (thin adhesive strips placed across the wound).
+Sometimes staples are removed after 3 days and replaced with steri-strips (thin adhesive strips placed across the wound).
 Steri-strips are usually left in place until they fall off.

 Call 111 for an ambulance immediately if you have any of these symptoms.